Gino Bartali: 1950: Tour de France

-Gino Bartali had a row during the 1950 Tour de France with the French rider Jean Robic.
+Bartali had a row during the 1950 Tour de France with the French rider Jean Robic.
 Newspapers made much of it, and the atmosphere was tense.
 Robic got clear of Bartali on the col d'Aubisque in the Pyrenees.
 Bartali made up ground over the Tourmalet, took the descent to Sainte-Marie-de-Campan and started up the col d'Aspin.
-There he caught Robic and the two rode together.
-The two rubbed shoulders and they fell.
+There, he caught Robic and the two rode together.
+The two rubbed shoulders, and they fell.

-Bartali said French fans by the road were so angry, accusing him of sabotaging Robic's chances, that they punched him and that one threatened him with a knife.
+Bartali said French fans by the road were so angry, accusing him of sabotaging Robic's chances, that they punched him, and one threatened him with a knife.
 Bartali remounted and won the stage.
 Fiorenzo Magni, leading the Italian 'B' team, the Cadetti, took the yellow jersey.
-The pair and their teams had barely returned to their hotel when Bartali said he was going home and so, he said, were the two Italian teams.
+The pair and their teams had barely returned to their hotel when Bartali said he was going home, and so, he said, were the two Italian teams.

 The organisers, Jacques Goddet and Félix Lévitan, went to his hotel, the Hôtel de France, in Lourdes, to dissuade him.
 Bartali, a cigarette in his mouth, said, "I have no intention of risking my life to a madman."
 The truth of what happened may never be known: Louison Bobet, who saw the incident on the mountain, said: "I'm pretty sure that in the time it took me to pass him, Bartali wasn't struck, and I think he mistook as blows what was an attempt to get him back in the saddle.
 A hunt started for the knifeman but all spectators could remember was that a man who had been slicing salami still had his knife in his hand when he went to help."

 It then emerged that the Italian teams had been withdrawn by the Italian cycling association.
 Italian fans grew so angry that a stage due to cross the border to San Remo stopped just short of the Italian border instead, at Menton.

 The affair escalated to the national level when the French foreign minister, Robert Schuman, apologised to his Italian counterpart for what seemed to be no more than a man interrupted in the making of a sandwich.
 René de Latour said:

 To say that Magni was sore is putting it very mildly indeed.
 When he spoke to men he could trust, he would say: 'Gino knows what his little game is.
 He is too clever to ignore the facts that he will be lucky to win this Tour, and he prefers a foreign team win rather than see one of our team succeed, especially me.
 It was bad enough for him with Coppi winning last year.